mpemburn/api-consumer/README.md

     }
 });
 ```
+The `$request` in this case should contain and array whose key match those specified in the API documents.

 ### URL's with variables
 Some API endpoints require variable parts in the URL string.
 For example, if you need to update a user, the API endpoint might include the user's ID as part of the URL:
 ```